-Fresh eyes are often vital to looking at the way we do things.
+Fresh eyes are often vital to looking at the way we do things, particularly in the world of corporate travel management.
 New ideas and innovative ways of working often work their way into new industries with fresh blood.
 We had the opportunity to sit down with FairFly’s EVP of Global Sales, Richard Woolf and discover his experiences navigating the business travel world.

 Richard has had significant experience in growing sales and customer success on a global scale.
 Richard was Senior Vice President of Sales at WalkMe and has managed the sales at FraudSciences (acquired by PayPal, NASDAQ:PYPL) and Panaya (acquired by Infosys, NSE:INFY).

 [FF] From conversations your team has had with Travel Managers what seems to be the biggest challenges before COVID-19 hit?

 [RW] Two of the biggest challenges faced by travel managers are having visibility into and validating their respective travel programs.
 Travel Managers are frequently talking about lack of independent oversight into their suppliers to have the ‘wide-angle lens’ that can perform ongoing validation of policy decisions and supplier performance.

 Savings is always one of the big things that come up, but more importantly, the “amount” of savings generated and not over-promising and under-delivering.
 In terms of having the ability to track, control and monitor all aspects from Lowest Logical Fares, whether the Airlines are indeed giving them the best deals and what was negotiated versus what was promised contractually.

 Another common challenge and big talking point is the need to have one centralised platform, which is easy to manage and easy to access at any given time.
 On most calls we have both travel managers and indirect procurement seek to have one source of truth where independent suppliers plug-in to augment the data and insights they have.

 In other words, being more self-reliant and having all their data at their fingertips is top of their agenda.